Not Shonnie, But Pretty Close (and almost) BeautifulEnough to be a Reasonable Facsimile

-“Let me give you the nickel tour.”
+“Allow me, Good Sir, to give you the nickel tour.”

 We put the sandwich stuff and the beer in the fridge.
 Shonnie produced two tumblers and threw some ice into each.
-I took the bottle of Jim Beam, splashed some into each glass, and handed one to her.
+I took the bottle of Jim Beam, splashed a little into each glass, and handed one to her.

-“A toast!”
+“A Toast!”
 I said.
 “To us!”

 We clinked tumblers, took a swig and fell into each other’s arms.
 Lips to lips.
 “You make me happy my dear,” I whispered into her ear as we broke our lip lock.

-“Okay,” I said.
+“Uh… Okay,” I said.
 “I’ll do that.”